Do You Have a Question? Use the comment form at the bottom of the page to ask

 Q- What is MQTT?

 A- MQTT is a messaging protocol which is fast becoming a de facto standard for home automation and IOT messaging.
-See Understanding MQTT
+See Smart Homes and MQTT

 Q- What is a Gateway?